 Constructed between 1763 and 1765, Pompion Hill is located near Huger in Berkeley County, where it once served as the official chapel-of-ease for Saint Thomas Parish.
 It sits on a small bluff overlooking the Cooper River.
 The Pompion Hill Chapel, considered a “miniature Georgian masterpiece,” replaced a wooden sanctuary built in 1703.
 That chapel originally served French Huguenots who had settled in the area in the late seventeenth century.
 The congregation began worshiping in the Anglican tradition shortly thereafter, due in part to the Church Act of 1706.

 The Church Act of 1706 designated the Church of England as the official church of the Carolinas.
 Congregations belonging to other denominations could worship in their own faith, but members of these non-Anglican churches – known as dissenters – could not hold public office, nor did their churches receive public support.
 The Reverend Thomas Hasell, an Anglican priest who owned nearby Pompion Hill Plantation, arrived to Berkeley County from England in 1709 to lead the church.
 The Church Act was abolished after the Revolutionary War.

-Interestingly, the name of this church is sometimes pronounced “Punkin,” even today.
-As previously mentioned, Berkeley County was settled largely by French Huguenots, and pompion is an old French word for Pumpkin.
+Interestingly, the name of this church is often pronounced “Punkin,” even today.
+As previously mentioned, Berkeley County was settled largely by French Huguenots, and pompion is an anglicized version of the Middle French word for pumpkin, pompon.
 A contemporary wedding record also lists this location as Ponkin.

 Zachariah Villepontoux, a well known and respected brick producer, had the bricks made by enslaved workers on his Parnassus Plantation in Goose Creek.
 Villepontoux was given £3000 to construct the outer shell of the church.
 His initials can be found on the exterior of the building.